Road (Highways Safety) related deaths

 2023-0003Deceased 30 Dec 2022 Surrey

-Connect Plus (M25) Limited National Highways Limited Department for Transport
+Connect Plus (M25) Limited Department for Transport National Highways Limited

-Concerns summary An ongoing risk of further aquaplaning deaths exists on the M25 due to a persistent road "flat spot" and surface water issues, despite a history of incidents and previous PFD reports, as a comprehensive risk management plan remains unfulfilled.
+Concerns summary (AI summary) An ongoing risk of further aquaplaning deaths exists on the M25 due to a persistent road "flat spot" and surface water issues, despite a history of incidents and previous PFD reports, as a comprehensive risk management plan remains unfulfilled.

 Donald Hooker